microsoft/vscode-arduino/README.md

 ## IntelliSense
 vscode-arduino auto-configures IntelliSense by default. vscode-arduino analyzes Arduino's compiler output by running a separate build and generates the corresponding configuration file at `.vscode/c_cpp_properties.json`. vscode-arduino tries as hard as possible to keep things up to date, e.g. it runs the analysis when switching the board or the sketch.

-It doesn't makes sense though to analyse repeatedly.
-Therefore if the workspace reports problems - for instance after adding new includes from a new library - run the analysis manually.
+It doesn't makes sense though to run the analysis repeatedly.
+Therefore if the workspace reports problems ("squiggles") - for instance after adding new includes from a new library - run the analysis manually:

 Manual rebuild: **Arduino: Rebuild IntelliSense Configuration**,
 Keybindings: <kbd>Alt</kbd> + <kbd>Cmd</kbd> + <kbd>I</kbd> *or* <kbd>Alt</kbd> + <kbd>Ctrl</kbd> + <kbd>I</kbd>